Shatterstar: X-Factor

 In a 2009 X-Factor story, Shatterstar, whose mind is being controlled by the villain Cortex, attacks Strong Guy and Rictor.
 Shatterstar is broken out of his trance-like state when Cortex's control over him is interrupted.
 Upon recognizing Rictor, he kisses him passionately.
 Journeying to Detroit, Cortex confronts Longshot and the two fight.
 As Cortex attempts to gain control over Longshot, he is startled that Longshot, like Shatterstar, is extradimensional (limiting his degree of control) and that the two men are somehow related.

 Rictor and Shatterstar's relationship experiences conflict because Shatterstar—who now feels romantic and sexual potential within him for the first time—wishes to explore this whole new aspect of his life, desiring an open relationship.
 Rictor, more fully committed to maintaining theirs as a monogamous relationship, feels hurt by Shatterstar's need for sexual exploration.
-Things are complicated further when Rahne Sinclair walks in on them during an intimate moment, which leads to a brief fight between Shatterstar and Rahne.
-Rictor stays to take care of a pregnant Rahne, who attempts to mislead him into thinking the baby is his, while Shatterstar goes off on a mission for X-Factor.
+Things are complicated further when Wolfsbane walks in on them during an intimate moment, which leads to a brief fight between Shatterstar and Wolfsbane.
+Rictor stays to take care of a pregnant Wolfsbane, who attempts to mislead him into thinking the baby is his, while Shatterstar goes off on a mission for X-Factor.
 On mission, he encounters the child's real father, Hrimhari, which he is able to report back to Rictor.

 During the "Hell on Earth War" storyline, Shatterstar and Rictor are blasted by the God of Hell, Mephisto, and appear to die, but are in fact sent into Mojoworld's relative past—to the era of Shatterstar's arrival in Mojoworld, as shown in the final X-Factor story arc, "The End of X-Factor".
 Rictor and the audience learn that Shatterstar is the only Mojoworld rebel who was not created by Arize the Creator, as he mysteriously appeared from the sky one day.
-Arize then used Shatterstar's genetic material to create Longshot, making Shatterstar Longshot's father genetically.
+Arize then used Shatterstar's genetic material to create Longshot, making Shatterstar Longshot's genetic father.
 Mojo later attacks Arize's sanctuary, leading Shatterstar to time-teleport him and Rictor.
-They arrive later in Mojoworld's history, at a time when Dazzler and Longshot are married and fighting a war against Mojo.
+They arrive later in Mojoworld's history, when Dazzler and Longshot are married and fighting a war against Mojo.
 Dazzler goes into labor, and gives birth to a young Shatterstar, who Shatterstar explains to Rictor he will deliver to the future of Mojoworld to be raised by the people that raised him, but not before he erases Dazzler and Longshot's memories of their having a child.

 New Tian

-During Secret Empire it is revealed that Shatterstar and Rictor were able to return to the present.
+During "Secret Empire", it is revealed that Shatterstar and Rictor returned to the present.
 He is part of the New Tian residents, along with Rictor and many other mutants.
-After New Tian was dismantled, Rictor told Iceman that he and Shatterstar were now on a break.
+After New Tian is dismantled, Rictor tells Iceman that he and Shatterstar are now on a break.